simonapicardi/movement-workshop_ESA-2016/part1_setup_db.md

         than once at the different stages of the capture).

-# lesson 4
-% Lesson 4.
+# Lesson 3.
 From data to information: associating locations to animals
-% 7 June 2016

 When position data are received from GPS sensors, they are not